ramyapai/gitRamyaRepo/README.md

 ## Pre-requisites

 This execution of this project requires the following applications
-a.
-JUnit (v5)
+- JUnit (v5)
-b.
-Maven
+- Maven
-c.
-SureFire report plugin
+- SureFire report plugin

 ## SureFire Plugin Details